Kings County, Nova Scotia: Economy

 Kings County is considered agricultural heartland of the province.
 The economy in Kings County is largely built on its diversified agricultural industry.
 Although agriculture is a dominant industry in the Kings economy, there are many emerging industries such as trade, health care, construction, and manufacturing.
 The largest employment sectors in the county include retail trade (3,621), health care and social assistance (3,352), public administration (2,659), manufacture (2,459), and agriculture, forestry, fishing and hunting (2,064).
 Manufacturing employment is over 30% higher and agricultural employment more than double the provincial averages.
 Kings enjoys 33% of arable land used for agricultural production compared to the provincial average of 13%, and since 2006 the number of acres used for farming purposes and the number of farms have been on the rise.

 While there are light industrial clusters throughout the county, the over half the manufacturing jobs are a result of the Michelin tire plant in Waterville, which opened in 1982.
 The plant employs about 1,300 people and is set to continue to expand its production capacity starting 2013 until 2018.
 Kings is home to Canadian Forces Base Greenwood, the east coast's largest air force base.
 The county also benefits from the location of Acadia University in Wolfville and the NSCC Kingstec campus in Kentville.
 Nova Scotia's federally funded agriculture and agri-food research centre, Kentville Research and Development Centre, supports the local economy through agriculture related research.

 The region is also celebrated for its wineries, many located in the county communities of Gaspereau Valley, Canning, and Grand Pré.
 The recently launched Tidal Bay appellation, created in 2012, was the first wine appellation for Nova Scotia and has helped to raise Nova Scotia wines profile in Canada and around the world.
-The region's sparking wine has been added to wine lists in high-profile restaurants and received acclaim around the world.
+The region's sparkling wine has been added to wine lists in high-profile restaurants and received acclaim around the world.

 Tourism is also an important industry, and the county benefits from scenic farmland, increasing support for farm-to-table movement, and attractions including Cape Split, the look off at Blomodin, and the UNESCO World Heritage site at Grand-Pré.
 Farmers markets in Kentville, Kingsport, Berwick and Wolfville attract visitors with fresh produce and other fine goods throughout the growing season.
-Events such as the Apple Blossom Festival, the annual Steer Bar-B-Que in Kingston, Mud Creek Days, Deep Roots Music Festival and the Devour The Food Film Fest in Wolfville, and the Pumpkin People in Kentville draw tourist throughout the summer and fall.
+Events such as the Apple Blossom Festival, the annual Steer Bar-B-Que in Kingston, Mud Creek Days, Deep Roots Music Festival and the Devour The Food Film Fest in Wolfville, and the Pumpkin People in Kentville draw tourists throughout the summer and fall.